 If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 From Kowloon Peak to Eagle’s Nest, there are plenty of trails with amazing views of Hong Kong below.
 Of course, the most iconic of them is Lion Rock.
-However, Temple Hill, which is located right next to Lion Rock, offers very similar views, with less crowds, and less climbing!
+However, Temple Hill, which is located right next to Lion Rock, offers very similar views, with fewer crowds, and less climbing!

 If this sounds enticing, then read on.

 Temple Hill – Map & Elevation

 Temple Hill is also called Tsz Wan Shan, but Tsz Wan Shan usually refers to the residential area below the hill.
-In fact, we started and ended our Temple Hill Hike from Tsz Wan Shan, and the distance and timing figures are representive of this route.
+In fact, we started and ended our Temple Hill Hike from Tsz Wan Shan, and the distance and timing figures are representative of this route.

 Temple Hill is easily recognizable from a distance because of the large, white TVB transmission station that sits on top of the peak.